blockwrkinc/BlockWRKToken/README.md

 for internal tranfers that abstract gas costs away from the user, allowing a delegate (in this case, the application) to pay gas in Ether and then be reimbursed in WRK.

-Note(s) to auditor: OpenZeppelin contract imports may need to be edited for compiling and testing, depending on location of the directory in relation to node_modules on your local machine.
+Note(s) to auditor:
+- OpenZeppelin contract imports may need to be edited for compiling and testing, depending on location of the directory in relation to node_modules on your local machine.

+- truffle.js is set for testing with Ganache.